Skip to main content

 Document critical systems in your scoping workbook

-Update your CAF scoping workbook with the critical systems you have identified through the five lens method.
+Update your CAF scoping workbook with the critical systems you have identified using the five lens approach, equivalent method, and other activities that may support you.

 Include the: